stefan-krstikj/crwatch/README.md

 # cwatch

-`cwatch` is a CLI tool to monitor cryptocurrency prices
+`cwatch` is a CLI tool for displaying live cryptocurrency prices and drawing charts.

 ![cwatch](screenshots/cwatch.png)